ocapn/ocapn/draft-specifications/Model.md

-A pair of structs are Equal for purposes of [Pass Invariant Equality](#pass-invariant-equality) if they mutually posses a value for every key in the other struct and every respective value is equal to their own, transitively.
+A pair of structs are Equal for purposes of [Pass Invariant Equality](#pass-invariant-equality) if they mutually posses a value for every field name in the other struct and every respective value is equal to their own, transitively.

 > A pair of structs may be Equal regardless of the order of appearance of
 > fields.